diku-dk/ap-e2024-pub/week3/README.md

 </details>

-Now use `lexeme` to modify `lInteger` to consume trailing whitespace such that the `parseTest` example above.
+Now use `lexeme` to modify `lInteger` to consume trailing whitespace such as in the `parseTest` example above.

 <details>
 <summary>Open this to see the answer</summary>